Jawedify/Trans-thalamic-Brain-ultrasound-Label-Images-/README.md

-# Trans-thalamic-Brain-ultrasound-Label-Images-
+This dataset contains labeled images of Trans-thalamic brain ultrasounds.
+These images have been carefully curated and annotated for research and development purposes.
+The dataset is designed for use in medical imaging applications, including machine learning, image processing, and neural network training.
+Researchers and developers can use these images to train models for detecting brain structures and analyzing fetal brain development.

-This dataset contains labeled Trans-thalamic brain ultrasound images for use in medical imaging and machine learning applications.
-Download and use them for research and model training purposes.
+You are welcome to download and utilize this dataset for your projects, ensuring proper attribution to the source.
+All images are provided in standard formats and are ready for use in various computational models.